 5. Register your trademark!

-Foreign investors often miss registration of the trademark.
-Remember, that the entity who register the trademark first and get rights for it, is entitled to handling this product.
-And we would like to avoid situations when someone use our ignorance of this process, register our trademark and claim for payment, wouldn’t we?
+Foreign investors often miss-registration of the trademark.
+Remember, that the entity who registers the trademark first and get rights for it, is entitled to handling this product.
+And we would like to avoid situations when someone uses our ignorance of this process, register our trademark and claim for payment, wouldn’t we?

 6. Be prepared for culture differences